 DUO MOBILE AS TRUSTED

-Simplifying Authentication to Improve Adoption and Lower Support Overhead
+Simplifying Authentication to Lower Support Overhead and Improve Adoption

-To access work applications and documents, end-users must first authenticate on their mobile devices using a feature called Duo Mobile as Trusted.
+To access work applications and documents, end-users must first authenticate using a feature called Duo Mobile as Trusted.
 However, authentication workflows varied by device and security policy, creating unpredictability.

 Role